The GCSA Senate

 1. Regularly participate in Residence Hall community events to build a relationship of trust and get to know individual residents.

-2. Actively engages with students in their Residence Hall in an informal manner.
+2. Actively engages with students in their class in an informal manner.

 3. Hosts “office hours” or other forms of resident availability in their Residence Hall in order to engage with students and hear feedback about campus issues